Saturday, 31 August 2013

 Tuesday, 13 August 2013

 Japan has completely changed in the nine years that Godzilla has spent dormant.
 The sprawling concrete space of late 1960s Tokyo is gone, replaced by a vertical growth of glass and steel.
 A new civic prison has sprung up to trap and frustrate the migrating behemoth.
-The Return of Godzilla is a reset button for the series, explicitly taking the titular monster back to his radioactive roots.
+The Return of Godzilla is a reset button, of sorts, for the series, explicitly taking the titular monster back to his radioactive roots.
 Broadly, this is a remake of the 1954 film with Godzilla cast as a drifting natural disaster.

 Sunday, 11 August 2013